croberts22/umalapi/README.md

-umalapi - The MyAnimeList Unofficial API
+umalapi - The MyAnimeList Unofficial API (PROJECT MOVED TO [RAILGUN](https://github.com/croberts22/railgun))
 ========================================

+**NOTE**: This project will soon no longer be supported. umalapi is undergoing an architectural overhaul and is being converted to [railgun](https://github.com/croberts22/railgun).
+To contribute to the unofficial API, please go there.

+---

 umalapi is an unofficial API for http://myanimelist.net/.
 This API is an extension to the [official API](http://myanimelist.net/modules.php?go=api), which extracts additional information from responses to bring the user more content to digest.
 Such content includes related works, ratings, tags, and genres.
 There's much more to come.